golemfactory/golem-architecture/specs/deposits.md

 The simple solution is to use ERC20 allowance to person B's funds, but this solution has some drawbacks:
 Point 4 is not satisfied, because User A can revoke allowance at any time.
-Point 5 is not satisfied, because Person B can't be sure that User A will pay for the computation.
+Point 5 can be satisfied by taking funds beforehand.

 ### Solution